bencardoen/DataCurator.jl/docs/src/reference.md

 # Reference

-You can generate the function reference, but more practicaly is to do on the Julia REPL (command line):
+You can generate the function reference, but more practically is to do on the Julia REPL (command line):
 ```julia
 using DataCurator
 ?DataCurator.myfunction